DC Wood Baseball: Welcome

 First time viewers, please take the time to click on "History" to find out a bit about our League.

-If you are a player or a team looking to join our League, NOW is the time to get signed up FOR SUMMER 2017!
+If you are a player or a team looking to join our League, NOW is the time to get signed up FOR FALL 2017!

 NEW PLAYERS: SIGN UP HERE